IITuxtmuxII/Anime-Scraper/README.md

 The `missed` mode rechecks for missed id not in the database.<br>
 The `update` mode updates existing id and inserts missing id; slower than `missed` mode.<br>
 <br>
-Define starting ID with argument `--start=` followed by the ID number (not supported by `bakabt`). `Scraper.py nyaa --start=100`<br>
+Define start ID by appending the argument `--start=100`.<br>
 <br>
-The `categories.json` file defines the categories to be indexed in the sqlite database, remove categories to exclude them from being added to the database.
-This should not be modified if there are existing databases as it will change them, it should only be changed for new databases.<br>
+The `categories.json` file defines allowed categories to be indexed in the sqlite database [modifying may corrupt existing databases].<br>
 <br>
 Modification of https://github.com/Hamuko/nyaamagnet which is no longer maintained.